kean/articles/2020-01-16-swiftui-data-flow.markdown

 ---
 layout: post
 title: "SwiftUI Data Flow"
-description: Everything you need to know about data flow in SwiftUI
+subtitle: Everything you need to know about data flow in SwiftUI
+description: A guide on SwiftUI data flow, covering all of the property wrappers, including @Published, @State, @ObservedObject; looking for parallels in reactive programming (RxSwift, ReactiveSwift)
-date: 2020-02-24 10:00:00 -0500
+date: 2020-01-16 10:00:00 -0500
 category: programming
 tags: programming
 permalink: /post/swiftui-data-flow